LiXinran6/LSDGNN_ICL/README.md

 ```

 ### Citation
-If you use this code or the LSDGNN method, please cite the following paper:
+If you use the methods proposed in our paper, please cite:

 ```
 @inproceedings{LSDGNN,